opensoars/f_/readme.md

 1. Synchronous (small and quick)
 2. Asynchronous (both small and quick or large and long lasting)

-### How are we going to solve the problem described above?
-Allow programmers to use a simple API which will take care of separation of concerns in a modularized way.

 ### In depth look at the way f_ works and how it will fix our previously described problem.